-One community exists in the Woodland State, the Post Oak/Elm Woodland Community.
+One community exists in the Woodland State, the Post Oak/Yaupon Woodland Community.
 The site is characterized by little herbaceous production.
 The overstory canopy is over 50 percent and shrubs also limit light to the surface.

-Community 3.1 Post Oak/Elm Woodland
+Community 3.1 Post Oak/Yaupon Woodland

-This plant community is a closed overstory (50 to 80 percent) woodland dominated by post oak, winged elm, blackjack oak, black hickory (Carya texana), eastern red cedar, and water oak (Quercus nigra).
-Understory shrubs and sub-shrubs include yaupon, farkleberry (Vaccinium arboreum), possumhaw (Ilex decidua), and American beautyberry (Callicarpa americana).
-Woody vines also occur and include Alabama supplejack (Berchemia scandens), poison ivy (Toxicondendron radicans), grape (Vitis spp.), greenbriar (Smilax spp.), trumpet creeper (Campsis radicans), Virginia creeper (Parthenocissus quinquefolia), and peppervine (Ampelopsis arborea).
-A herbaceous understory is almost nonexistent but shade-tolerant species including longleaf woodoats (Chasmanthium sessiliflorum), broadleaf woodoats (Chasmanthium latifolium), cedar sedge (Carex spp.), ironweed (Veronia baldwinii), and goldenrod (Solidago spp.) may occur in small amounts.
-Prescribed fire may be used to convert this site back to the Savannah State but generally takes many consecutive years of burning due to light fine fuel loads.
-Chemical brush control on a large scale is usually not a treatment option on this site due to the herbicide resistance of yaupon; however, individual plant treatment with herbicides on small acreage is a viable option.
-Mechanical treatment of this site, along with seeding, is the most viable option for reversion back to a tall grass savannah, although the economic viability of this option is questionable.
+This plant community is a closed overstory (50 to 80 percent) woodland dominated by bluejack oak (Quercus incana), blackjack oak (Quercus marilandica), and post oak (Quercus stellata).
+Yaupon is the dominant understory shrub.
+Woody vines also occur and include greenbriar (Smilax spp.) and grape (Vitis spp.).
+A herbaceous understory is almost nonexistent but shade tolerant species such as longleaf woodoats (Chasmanthium sessiliflorum) and cedar sedge (Carex planostachys) may occur in small amounts.
+Prescribed burning in conjunction with prescribed grazing may be used to convert this site back to the Savannah State but generally takes many consecutive years of burning due to light fine fuel loads comprised mainly of hardwood tree leaves.
+Chemical brush control on a large scale is usually not a treatment option on this site due to the resistance of yaupon to broadcast herbicide applications.
+Individual plant treatment with herbicides on small acreage is a viable option.
+Mechanical treatments for reducing woody plant canopies and densities is an option, but the low water holding capacity and low fertility of this site makes re-establishment of herbaceous species by seeding very difficult.